 Dr. Shweta Singh

 Shweta Singh is an Associate Professor in the School of Social Work at Loyola University Chicago.
 Her research and teaching is interdisciplinary.
-Her teaching is focussed on global research and policy, social work research, social development, global feminism and the women and children in the Indian Subcontinent.
+Her teaching is focused on global research and policy, social work research, social development, global feminism and the women and children in the Indian Subcontinent.
 Her research projects focus on issues of work, education, migration, work, health and mental health, identity in women from the Indian Subcontinent and East Asia.
 She holds an M.S.W. from The Tata Institute of Social Sciences, Mumbai, India, and a Doctorate from The University of North Carolina at Chapel Hill, USA.
 Her international work includes documentary and media work on women and child rights and social advocacy.
 Her new edited book is called Social Work and Social Development: Perspectives from India and the United Sates published by Lyceum Chicago.